orionlibs/uns-platform-microservices-monorepo/README.md

 # UNS Microservices
-This Gradle-powered monorepo hosts a number of Spring Boot Dockerised microservices, and a few commons libraries, that constitute the platform for a Unified Namespace-powered enterprise (e.g. Industrial Internet of Things -- IIoT, or any enterprise) that is digitally transforming/transformed.
+This Gradle-powered monorepo hosts a number of Spring Boot Dockerised microservices and commons libraries, that constitute the platform for a Unified Namespace-powered enterprise (e.g. Industrial Internet of Things -- IIoT, or any enterprise) that is digitally transforming/transformed.
 Continuous Integration is performed by GitHub Actions.
+This project consists only of backend services.
+No frontend.

 To build and install the libraries only (not the services) to local maven run
 ```shell